Glossary

 Procurement specification

-A document that presents potential suppliers with a clear, accurate and full description of the organisation’s needs and enables them to propose a solution to meet those needs.
-This is usually part of a bid pack
+A specification can be defined as a ‘statement of needs or requirements’.
+It is a document that presents potential suppliers with a clear, accurate and full description of the buying organisation’s needs.
+Suppliers can use this document to make informed decisions on whether to propose a solution to meet those needs and bid for the contract.

 Product